 The following table is something Microsoft uses when looking at how their employees are motivated and their level of proficiency.

-Able to motivate a wide range of individuals, including direct reports, team members, and project members
+Able to motivate a limited range of individuals within the organization | Able to motivate a wide range of individuals, including direct reports, team members, and project members | Successfully motivates people and organizational units | Successfully motivates the entire organization |

 In today's business programs in college across the United States, students are learning the importance of teams.
 We hear it over and over again, the importance of teams and leadership within business in almost any position or situation.
 Microsoft heads do a great job of motivating their employers, but something you may not consider is the motivation between employees and their peers.